The Guest List By Lucy Foley

 *I’d like to point out at this point that I’m neither the feminist, or uber-politically correct person in the room 99.9% of the time.
 Yet, all this shit got to me.
 So let that sink in for a point of reference.

 Ok.
 I’m exhausted.
 Listen to the Beatles and then Stop.
 I’m going to spoiler land.

 Without repeating the above.

-And when Jules hears Olivia and William what is her response?
+And when Jules hears Olivia and William arguing, finding out their back history?
+What is her response?
 Does she come to her sister’s defense?
-No. They leave Olivia there and go back into the wedding to cut the damn cake.
+No. Jules and William leave Olivia out there, alone, and go back into the wedding to cut the damn cake.

 And so help me, if anyone’s response to this is- yeah but Jules slammed half the cake into Will’s face.
 Oh.
 I see.
 That is the appropriate response?
 NO. NO. IT IS NOT.

 I can look over quite a lot.
 But. no.

 Riddle me this batman.
 When Stephen (William) and Bella (Olivia) met, Olivia was using Jules’ apartment.
 And they had sex (holy hell with all the damn sex– was this an off shoot of 50 shades of grey or something) all those times, wouldn’t Will have recognized that apartment the first time Jules had brought him home?
 So, he wouldn’t have been SHOCKED, when he met the family after their quick, rushed engagement?

 Actually, let’s back that up a step.
 It was Jules’ apartment.
 So, there had to be pictures around.
 You are telling me the party that Olivia got sick at and went home, he didn’t recognize Jules from the pictures in her apartment, and maybe just maybe put two and two together?